 The dynamic city of Bristol, the largest in South West England, isn’t one of the most touristy destinations in the country.
 Still, in my opinion (which may be biased, as a Bristolian), it’s got so much to offer.
 From unique bridges to hot air balloon festivals to dozens of neighborhoods, each with its own individual character, Bristol has something for everyone.

 Bristol is a fantastic place to visit any time of year.
 Sure, the summer’s great, with plenty of festivals and outdoor dining areas.

-But Bristol certainly isn’t a seasonal city, and in winter, it has a certain charm.
-The historic buildings of Bristol’s city center are magical at any time of year, and the cobbled streets are beautiful rain or shine.
+But Bristol certainly isn’t a seasonal city, and it has a certain charm in winter.
+The historic buildings of Bristol’s city center are magical at any time of year, and the cobbled streets are beautiful, rain or shine.